WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 The `version` bytestring MUST be `31 00 00 00` in base 16 (an ASCII "1" followed
 by 3 0s) for this version of bundles.
-If the recipient doesn't support the version in this field, it MUST either ignore the bundle or fetch and use the content of the `primary-url` field instead.
+If the recipient doesn't support the version in this field, it MUST ignore the bundle.

-The `primary-url` field identifies both a fallback when the recipient doesn't understand the bundle and a default resource inside the bundle to use when the recipient doesn't have more specific instructions.
-This field MAY be an empty string, although protocols using bundles MAY themselves forbid that empty value.

 The `section-lengths` and `sections` arrays contain the actual content of the bundle and are defined in {{sections}}.
 The `section-lengths` array is embedded